Before we can continue, we need to set up a development environment.

 Your regular operating system (Windows in this case) is called the Host, and all other operating systems that run as VMs are called Guests.
 To make working in your Guest OS easier, you need to install Guest Additions.
-Guest Additions add a lot of functionality to the Guest OS, such as “Drag n Drop” files, full-screen guest mode, shared folders, and copy/paste between the host and guest.
+It adds useful functionality to the Guest OS, such as full-screen guest mode.

 While your VM is running, do the following steps: